Thursday, Flying and Food

 If you don’t take a picture, it didn’t happen!
 And a bonus photo-bomb by the waiter.

 Something kind of funny happened.
-So much this weekend was prepaid and then I’m so used to Heath taking care of the bill, anyway, that I left without signing the bill.
-He knew I was with the SAS group and tracked me down the hall.
+So much this weekend was prepaid and then I’m so used to Heath taking care of the bill, anyway, that I left without signing the bill. the waiter knew I was with the SAS group and tracked me down the hall.
 Marianne told me later “Pro tip: If one is going to drink and dash, one should leave the hotel”.
 I guess she’s done this before?

 I was back in time for the meeting.
 They lucked out this year, someone jumped right up and offered to host.
 So 2021 in Austin.
 And in March or April.
 The last reunion in Austin was in June, I was pregnant with Katy and we all nearly died of heatstroke.